 Salesforce allows you to create apps within the platform to handle business in ways that work for your company and customers.
 Having the ability to create specific apps that meet your business’s needs will save you untold hours of work trying to make something generic work for you.

 Understanding what a CRM is doesn’t translate on its own into a career.
-Like most tech products, the key to turning CRM understanding into a lucrative career is knowing all the ins and outs of the product so that you can maximize it for the company using it.
+Like most tech products, the key to turning CRM understanding into a lucrative career is knowing how to use it in a way that makes a business operate more efficiently.
+Let’s talk more about that!